-The middle area (the blue column) displays an icon on each connector line.
+The center divider (the blue column) displays an icon on each connector line.
 The purpose of these icons is to enable you to select the connectors more easily.
-(You can select a connector line anywhere on its length, but it is easier to click the icons shown in this middle area.)
+(You can select a connector line anywhere on its length, but it is easier to click the icons shown in this center divider.)

 The following shows another example:

 In this case, the source and target classes are more complex.
 Note the following additional points:

 The FavoriteColors property is defined as list of strings.
 This property is displayed here with parentheses () at the end of its name.

 In this example, Allergies is another collection property.

 The Address property is defined as an object that has the Street, City, and ZipCode properties.
 Notice that the box for this property contains a triangle inside it.

 In the left column, this property is displayed in expanded mode, so that you can see the properties.
 The triangle in the box is not solid and is pointing down.

 The right column, this property is displayed in collapsed mode.
 The triangle in this box is solid and is pointing to the right.